Our Members Asked:

 Essential tremor or ET (previously called benign essential tremor) is a movement disorder that causes involuntary, rhythmic shaking, typically of the hands, when one moves or contracts a muscle (but not at rest).
 Medications can help most people, but there are still many who do not respond.
 There is no cure for ET.

 Supplements have been used in treating symptoms of essential tremor, with generally little success.
-These include caprylic acid (also called octanoic acid), thiamin (vitamin B1), cannabidiol (CBD), GABA (gamma-aminobutyric acid), and branched-chain amino acids.
+These include caprylic acid (also called octanoic acid), thiamin (vitamin B1), cannabidiol (CBD), GABA (gamma-aminobutyric acid), branched-chain amino acids, magnesium and even alcohol.

 Sign in to find out if these supplements help people with essential tremor, and learn which supplements and foods may make essential tremors worse.